EliXie212/bios-611-project/README.md

 Shiny App
 ---------
-To explore the distributions of different explanatory variables in healthy population vs disease population, open the shiny_app.R file from the files and then click on 'Run App' button on the upper right corner of the code section.
+To explore the distributions of different explanatory variables in healthy population vs disease population with a shiny app, use the following:

+	> make shiny_app

 Dash App
 ---------
 To visualize 2D PCA and t-SNE clusters with different features with dash app, use the following:

 	> make dash_app

 Then following the link returned in the terminal.